Spot Price

 FAQs

-While "spot" implies "on the spot," actual settlement (transfer of cash and ownership) usually takes time.
-For stocks, it is T+1 (one business day).
-For Forex, it is usually T+2.
-"Immediate" just means the deal is struck now for the standard settlement cycle.
+While the term "spot" implies "on the spot," the actual settlement—the transfer of cash and legal ownership—usually takes a short period.
+For most stocks, the standard settlement cycle is T+1 (one business day). for Forex, it is usually T+2.
+"Immediate" in this context means the deal is struck at the current price for the standard settlement cycle of that specific asset class.

 The Bottom Line